Fredobedo/JVS2X/README.md

 You can compile JVS2X with DEBUG flags by for instance, update the platformio.ini like this:
 <BR>"build_flags = -D USB_DISABLED -D JVSDEBUG=1 -D TARGET=JVS2PS3"
 <BR>
-<BR>On the debug terminal (c/o hid_listen.exe used for Teensy), you shoudl see these traces:
+<BR>On the debug terminal (c/o hid_listen.exe used for Teensy), you should see these traces:
 <BR><<
 <BR><img src="images/traces.jpg">
 <BR>>>
-<BR>If you don't want to compile it, I also have placed debug versions in 'build' folder too.
+<BR>If you do not want to compile it, I also have placed debug versions in 'build' folder too.

  <h2>LED States</h2>